 1. Reach the Right Customers Without Third Party Cookies or Behavioral Information

-Contextual targeting leverages the content’s subject matter to determine where ads should appear.
+Contextual targeting leverages the subject matter of content of a web page to determine where ads should appear.
 For example, ads for cooking utensils are placed on a recipe site, ensuring relevance to the immediate interests of viewers.

 This content-based approach bypasses the need for third-party cookies or behavioral data, thus giving priority to user privacy.
 By focusing on the context rather than personal user information, contextual targeting complies with the data protection regulations and also ensures that the ads reach an audience which is actively interested in related topics.